QUIXINE/Donkey_Kong_JR_Remake/Assets/Scripts/Code_Plan/Prblems.md

     - check what does each func is for

     now: pos.x -= GetDistanceToReachVineCloser(); stop this to see if I can only use ReachVineCloser() to make Dk get close to the vine

+//10/23/2023, 10/24/2023, 10/25/2023
+1.polish Player Movement
+    DualHanded
+        Reaching distance ✅ --> solved by using vineCheckPosDualHand02 to check if the hand is off instead //❌_Level02 Reaching distance is still not ok
+        - What's wrong with DualHandPos01 checker?
+If there's nothing wrong it should detect and get closer to the vine.
+        - If there's nothing wrong with DualHandPos01 try use DualHandPos02 to detect the vine with left trasform direction.
+Will there be a problem like error position?
+        - check GetDistanceToReachVineCloser() isn't it used to get closer to the vine? if it is, why there's still a few distance farther from the vine
+        - DK try to get close to the far vine.
+Should I use bodyCheckPos instead? if I use DH01CheckPos I have to make sure ray distance will not detect the far vine so that DK won’t get close to it.
+    Get On Vine
+        - problem 31
+        - problem 33 relates w/ //Used hand instead of body (Bookmark) problem 24
+    Polish IsOnVineChecker()
+2.Polish Player Health  (Singleton), destroy when is at Menu Scene✅ 3.polish Score (Score UI, Singleton)✅

+//10/28/2023
+1.polish Player Movement
+    DualHanded
+        Reaching distance
+        - What's wrong with DualHandPos01 checker?
+If there's nothing wrong it should detect and get closer to the vine.
+        - If there's nothing wrong with DualHandPos01 try use DualHandPos02 to detect the vine with left trasform direction.
+Will there be a problem like error position?
+        - check GetDistanceToReachVineCloser() isn't it used to get closer to the vine? if it is, why there's still a few distance farther from the vine
+        - DK try to get close to the far vine.
+Should I use bodyCheckPos instead? if I use DH01CheckPos I have to make sure ray distance will not detect the far vine so that DK won’t get close to it.
+        - still won't reach to the another vine properly Get On Vine
+        - problem 31
+        - problem 33 relates w/ //Used hand instead of body (Bookmark) problem 24
+    Polish IsOnVineChecker()